iAdramelk/blog/content/blog/2020-01-17-january-20-dvc-heartbeat.md

 date: 2020-01-17
 description: |
-  Reaching 100 contributors, PyData LA, fresh Discord gems and other news.
+  Reaching 100 contributors, PyData LA, and more news from the DVC community.
 descriptionLong: |
   Every month we share news, findings, interesting reads, community takeaways, and everything else along the way.